 This post is an outgrowth of Letters To Dani also found on this site.
-It includes conversations from the granddaughters, Caitlyn Sadler and Dani Caldwell and “adopted” grandchildren, Abi, Izzy, Joslyn, Macy, Tia and Johnathon if they choose to participate.
-While we do not commit to a post daily, we hope to keep the post active.
+It includes conversations from the granddaughters, Caitlyn and Dani and “adopted” grandchildren, Faith, Savana, Abi, Izzy, Joslyn, Macy, Tia and Johnathon if they choose to participate.
+If you have someone you wish to add, you may direct them as instructed below to sign up to the mailing list.
+While we do not commit to a post on a schedule, we hope to keep the post active.

 The rules are simple.

 - All subjects are available.

 - No lewd language or profanity is permitted.

 - Be courteous to other members of the group.

 - Felix reserves the right to edit the post at any time.
 Actually, he will transfer particularly good ones from comments to this post.

 - These rules may be expanded if need be.

 I am writing the first post, but only to get things rolling.
 If anyone wishes to post on a different subject, please do.
 If necessary we will open another page.